somerandomviolinkid/somerandomviolinkid.github.io/README.md

 august 1:
 fixed some minor graphical errors, fixed a LOT of bugs, added nonfunctional content for system tab, fixed all bugs i found while playtesting

+august 2:
+fixed a typo that caused the html head information to not load, fixed a loading error

 current functional elements:
 everything except system and galaxy overview tabs